-With so many variants, however, finding the right one for you, your family and your friends can be a challenge.
+With so many variants, however, finding the right one for you, your family, and your friends can be a challenge.
 Have you found yourself scouring the web looking for board games to try this holiday season but you just can’t make a choice?
 Yes, we’ve been there too – most games are old and the newer alternatives are tricky to find.

-Your default board game arsenal might have been a Monopoly, Charades, Scrabble or Trivial Pursuit, but let us challenge you a little bit and offer you, what we believe are, better alternatives.
+Your default board game arsenal might have been a Monopoly, Charades, Scrabble, or Trivial Pursuit, but let us challenge you a little bit and offer you, what we believe are better alternatives.

-In addition, the below list contains both – Christmas themed board games as well as alternatives that simply fit the great festive feel.
+In addition, the below list contains both – Christmas-themed board games as well as alternatives that simply fit the great festive feel.

 Whether you are with your family or friends this holiday season, we are going to share with you our ten of the best Xmas games.
-There are some classic family Christmas games in the list, but most are fresh and, lesser-known games that are sure to make your holiday time so much more fun.
+There are some classic family Christmas games on the list, but most are fresh and, lesser-known games that are sure to make your holiday time so much more fun.
 Let’s dive in!

 Top 10 Christmas Board Games – Quick Comparison